ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-06-02-TFCatsVsDogsI.md

 6. Making predictions
 7. Evaluate the Training and Validation accuracy

-If you want to follow along on the Jupyther notebook hosted on GitHub click on <a href="https://github.com/ChristianHallerX/DataScienceProjects/blob/master/TF_CatsVsDogsI.ipynb" target="_blank">this link</a>, otherwise keep on reading.
+If you want to follow along on the Jupyter notebook hosted on GitHub click on <a href="https://github.com/ChristianHallerX/DataScienceProjects/blob/master/TF_CatsVsDogsII.ipynb" target="_blank">this link</a>, otherwise keep on reading.

 ## Step 1: Explore the Example Data of Cats and Dogs